 Work with Dangling DNS Results

-Dangling DNS enables CSV exports for DNS panel bulk edits, one-click pivots to Live Scans for current resolutions, and scheduling automated queries (e.g., daily runs).
+Dangling DNS enables CSV exports for bulk edits in the DNS panel, one-click pivots to Live Scans for current resolutions, and supports scheduling automated queries (e.g., daily runs).
 Customize views (e.g., add third-party service columns), save high-risk lists to Draft Feeds for monitoring, or integrate with a SIEM to alert on new dangling issues.